Chapter 13:

 "Deal!" she chirped.

-Sarutobi’s eyebrows shot up.
-He’d never seen this happen before.
+Sarutobi’s eyebrows shot up as he’d never seen this happen before.

 The fire-user only managed to snatch three, just the bare minimum, his glare snapping toward Rei.

-The others easily gathered five, their lanterns glowing with confidence.
+No problem for the others who easily gathered five, their lanterns glowing with confidence.